rclone/rclone/docs/content/docs.md

 the console traditionally uses a non-Unicode character set - defined by the so-called "code page".

+Do not use single character names on Windows as it creates ambiguity with Windows drives' names, e.g.: remote called `C` is indistinguishable from `C` drive.
+Rclone will always assume that single letter name refers to a drive.

 Quoting and the shell
 ---------------------